 - May lead to burning out certain customers on future requests

 - Impacting your brand without a request to do so through social media or online product reviews

 - Proactive response to being a Happy Customer

 - What’s in it for the customer is that they feel there is an ongoing positive relationship with you

 - The self-motivation of the advocate is less likely to lead to burnout as they are engaging based on their time and comfort level

 Peers are very influential in today’s B2B buying decision.
-Eighty-four percent of B2B buyers rate word of mouth the biggest influence on their purchasing decision.
-(Source: ‘What’s Advocate Marketing’, CustomerAdvocacy.com).
+Eighty-four percent of B2B buyers rate word of mouth the biggest influence on purchasing decisions.
+(Source: ‘What’s Advocate Marketing,’ CustomerAdvocacy.com).

 Your customer references and your customer advocates don’t need to be separate from each other.
-A customer program, whether it is entitled ‘reference’ or ‘advocate’ or both, is an organization of your Happy Customers around your brand.
+Whether it is entitled ‘reference’ or ‘advocate’ or both, a customer program is an organization of your Happy Customers around your brand.